-- The Company's machines are designed with operator safety system and necessary interlock to ensure safety at customer's end during operation. - Machine Tools includes a range of machines such as Rotary Surface Grinding, Notch Milling, TC Ring Grinding, Vertical & Horizontal Honing, Cylindrical grinding & accessories that adhere to the International standards and CE certification fulfilling the international safety norms. - The business offers IOT (Internet of Things) enabled machines helps in reducing energy consumption and also helps in optimum usage of resources via constant feedback to the user through the various sensors.
+- The Company's machines are designed with operator safety system and necessary interlock to ensure safety at customer's end during operation. - Machine Tools includes a range of machines such as Rotary Surface Grinding, Notch Milling, TC Ring Grinding, CE certification fulfilling the international safety norms. - The business offers IOT (Internet of Things) enabled machines helps in reducing energy consumption and also helps in optimum usage of resources via constant feedback to the user through the various sensors.